bluxmit/alnoda-workspaces/README.md

   <img src="./img/wid-advantages.svg" alt="Htop">
 </p>

-Essentially, workspace - is everything needed for a specific kind of work, packed in a docker image.
+Essentially, workspace - is a toolset for a specific kind of work, packed in a docker image.
 It is a self-contained environment that is ready to use as soon as you execute `docker run`.
 Dockerized workspaces do not require other tools to be set up on the host machine, apart from docker itself.
 You can use such workspace locally or launch it securely on any cloud server.

 Workspace would typically include file browser, code editor, IDE, terminal, job scheduler, resource and process monitor, documentation solution.
-Designed for specific IT projects, workspaces could also include frameworks, linters, profilers, testing, and auto-documentation tools, tools to visualize and study data, report generators, task orchestrators, infrastructure visualization tools, interactive notebooks, simulation UIs, custom dashboards, and many other.
+Designed for specific IT projects, workspaces could also include frameworks, linters, profilers, testing, and auto-documentation tools, tools to visualize and study data, report generators, task orchestrators, infrastructure visualization tools, interactive notebooks, simulation UIs, custom dashboards, etc.

 <div align="center" style="font-style: italic;">
     Demo: Ansible-Terraform workspace